shpilu/cloRedis/README.md

 Cloredis
 =====

-Cloredis - committed to providing an easier way to access redis in C++ program environment
+Cloredis - committed to providing an easier way to access redis in C++ program environment.

 ## Introduction